Praise, Don't Tease, And Other Tips To Help Kids With Their Weight

 Focus on behaviors, not body size.

 You may need to check your own biases, says Wilfley.
-"Most parents have internalized a culture's view and negative attitudes about shape and weight; either they themselves have been ashamed of their bodies or they're worried about [their kids] getting stigmatized," she says.
-But reflecting back these negative attitudes will only harm your kid's self image, and may even promote weight gain.
-Instead, she says, you need to help them understand that "having [a] wider range of body types is OK."
+"Most parents have internalized a culture's view and negative attitudes about shape and weight.
+Either they themselves have been ashamed of their bodies or they're worried about [their kids] getting stigmatized," she says.
+But reflecting back these negative attitudes will only harm your kid's self-image and may even promote weight gain.
+Instead, she says, you need to help your child understand that "having [a] wider range of body types is OK."

 "Shape and weight is largely under genetic control.
 There's a lot of genetic variation," Wilfley says.
 "So, some kids will [naturally] be leaner than other kids."

-And, once you've shifted focus away from your child's size, reward them for healthy behavior.
-Praise them for playing soccer, or for having a nutritious breakfast.
+And once you've shifted focus away from your child's size, reward your child for healthy behavior.
+Praise your child for playing soccer or for having a nutritious breakfast.
 Overall, "focus on creating the healthiest environment for the entire family," Schwartz says.

 Many kids with overweight or obesity are interested in getting active and eating healthy.
 It's up to you to help them.